stevenwhitespacesystems/fm-csv2json/README.md

 I was browsing over at the FileMaker forums and came across a question about parsing CSV data.

-This got caught our interest and made us ask the question.
+This caught our interest and made us ask the question.

 > Could we take some CSV data and transform it into a valid JSON Object?